Easy Fluffy Pancakes Recipe from Scratch

 Whisk flour, sugar, baking powder and the salt in a medium bowl.

-Warm milk in microwave or on top of stove until lukewarm, not hot (you should be able to keep your finger submerged for 10 seconds).
-Whisk milk, egg, melted butter and the vanilla extract until combined.
+Warm milk in the microwave or on top of stove until lukewarm, not hot (you should be able to keep your finger submerged for 10 seconds).
+Whisk milk, egg, melted butter, and the vanilla extract until combined.
 (By warming the milk slightly, the melted butter mixes into the milk instead of turning into small lumps).